spursy/llm-the-hard-way/deepseek/recipe.md

 ![general-rl](../pics/deepseek-general-rl.png)

 `
-This enable R1 to excel at reasoning as well as other non-reasioning tasks.
+This enable R1 to excel at reasoning as well as other non-reasoning tasks.
 `

 ### Architecture